JoshuaKGoldberg/create-typescript-app/.github/CONTRIBUTING.md

 #### Granular PRs

-Please keeep pull requests single-purpose: in other words, don't attempt to solve multiple unrelated problems in one pull request.
+Please keep pull requests single-purpose: in other words, don't attempt to solve multiple unrelated problems in one pull request.
 Send one PR per area of concern.
 Multi-purpose pull requests are harder and slower to review, block all changes from being merged until the whole pull request is reviewed, and are difficult to name well with semantic PR titles.